data2intelligence/SpaCET/docs/tutorial.md

 ```

 ## Analyze the cell-type pair of interest
-`ST.CCI.cellTypePair.scatter` and `ST.CCI.cellTypePair.boxplot` can further analyze the intercellular interaction of a particular cell-type pair by setting the parameter `cellTypePair`.
+Here, `ST.CCI.cellTypePair.scatter` and `ST.CCI.cellTypePair.boxplot` can further analyze the intercellular interaction of a particular cell-type pair by setting the parameter `cellTypePair`.

-Here, we take the cell-type pair of CAF and M2 as an example.
+We take the cell-type pair of CAF and M2 as an example, which has a high rank in last section.
 For the co-localization between CAF and M2 cells in the breast tumor, SpaCE grouped ST spots into four categories, including CAF-M2 co-localization, CAF dominated, M2 dominated, and the rest.

 ``` r
 # display the spatial distribution of CAF-M2 co-localization